Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 Defects, as sites of strong distortion and stress concentration, also correlate with rare events such as apoptosis \cite{saw2017topological} and proliferation \cite{endresen2021topological}.
-In particular, positively charged defects are associated with local compressive stresses that can promote cell extrusion, apoptosis, and morphogenesis \cite{maroudas2021mechanical,endresen2021topological,guillamat2022integer}.
+In particular, positively charged defects are associated with local compressive stresses that were found to associate with cell extrusion, apoptosis, and morphogenesis \cite{maroudas2021mechanical,endresen2021topological,guillamat2022integer}.
 Our previous work \cite{luo2025rigidity} demonstrates that fibroblasts and myofibroblasts differentially interpret stiffness heterogeneity, with myofibroblasts exhibiting greater sensitivity to stiffness gradients and generating stronger contractile forces in response to cell-scale features.
-Here, we find that cells with differentiated mechanical forces can also exhibit differentiated affinity for these sites.
-We hypothesize that, because myofibroblasts are highly contractile, they may also be excluded from the compressive +$\frac{1}{2}$ defect sites.
+We hypothesize that different phenotypes can also exhibit differentiated affinity for distinct mechanical microenvironments.
 If so, we would also expect myofibroblasts to be enriched at negatively charged defects and depleted at positively charged defects of higher charge.
-Therefore, we examine whether integer defects ($\pm1$) preferentially recruit specific cell types.
+Therefore, we examine whether integer defects ($\pm1$) also preferentially colocalize with specific cell types.
 Since $\pm 1$ defects spontaneously split into lower charges in 2D, we do not observe them on featureless substrates.
 Nonetheless, we may pattern integer defects using LCE fiber substrates (Fig. \ref{fig:patterned_defects}c,d) in the same manner, as defects of integer charges can sometimes appear at physiological or pathological settings, such as the tumor-stromal interface \cite{provenzano2006collagen}, or the optical nerve ending \cite{miranda2022radial}.